 The land use within a catchment affects the quality and amount of water in a river.
 It's important that all land use is managed carefully to make sure rivers remain healthy.
 Managing the impacts of all the activities around a river and its catchment is called total catchment management.

-WaterNSW protects the health of our drinking water catchments.
+protects the health of our drinking water catchments.
 This ensures a reliable source of quality, fresh water is available for us to filter and supply to the people of Sydney, the Illawarra and the Blue Mountains.
-Find out more about managing catchments.
+Find out more about .

-Play the Catchment Detox game and take on the challenge to manage a river catchment and create a sustainable and thriving economy.
+Play thegame and take on the challenge to manage a river catchment and create a sustainable and thriving economy.

-Rain falling in river catchments is the main source of Sydney’s drinking water.
+Rain falling in river catchments is currently the main source of Sydney’s drinking water.

 Dams are built across rivers to catch and store water to give us a more permanent and reliable water supply.
 Dams store water in an area behind the dam wall.
 This is often called a storage reservoir.

-WaterNSW manages and protects five drinking water catchments in the greater Sydney area.
-These catchments provide the source water for 11 major water supply dams that supply water for Sydney, the Illawarra and the Blue Mountains.
+WaterNSW manages and protects drinking water catchments in NSW.
+Five of these catchments provide the source water for 11 major dams that supply water for Sydney, the Illawarra and the Blue Mountains.

-Sydney's high quality dam water is filtered at one of our nine water filtration plants to make sure it’s of excellent quality, clean and safe to drink.
+Sydney's dam water is filtered at one of our 9 water filtration plants to make sure it’s of excellent quality, clean and safe to drink.

-Warragamba Dam is Sydney’s largest dam.
-It provides about 80% of greater Sydney's water supply.
+is Sydney’s largest dam.
+It provides about 80% of Greater Sydney's water supply.
 The dam collects water from the Wollondilly and Coxs river systems and forms Lake Burragorang behind the dam wall.

-Warragamba Dam is 65 km west of Sydney in a narrow gorge on the Warragamba River.
+Warragamba Dam is 65 kilometres west of Sydney in a narrow gorge on the Warragamba River.
 It's the largest urban water supply in Australia and one of the largest domestic water supply dams in the world.
-It holds four times more water than Sydney Harbour when full.
+It holds four times more water than Sydney Harbour when it's full.

-Learn more about water supply catchments and dams at WaterNSW.
+Learn more about water supply catchments and dams at.

 Warragamba Dam’s water level rises and falls depending on the amount of: